How Parents Can Help Their Grown Children Finance and Buy Their Own Home

 Mixing family, friends, and money can create a volatile situation.
 Many times the root of the conflict is confusion, misunderstanding or a lack of documentation.
 No matter how the friends or family decides to help, it’s useful to follow some simple suggestions.

-- Document Everything: Even if it’s a gift, all transfers of money should be treated as a business transaction.
+- Document Everything: All gift transfers should be treated as a business transaction.
 Make sure to get a document signed by both the giver and recipient stating the amount of the money involved and any declarations regarding payment terms or its status as a gift.

-- Use Third-Party Experts: Work with a personal loan officer, lawyers, financial advisors, and other organizations to ensure you understand the scenario and are complying with any and all laws/regulations.
+- Use Third-Party Experts: Work with a personal loan officer, lawyers, financial advisors, tax advisors and other organizations to ensure you understand the scenario and are complying with any and all laws/regulations.

 Turn to Family and Professionals for a First Home

-If a buyer has parents or friends that can and are willing to assist, they should take advantage of it.
-Owning a home remains one of the best investments a person can make.
-And the sooner a person can purchase a home, the better the investment often becomes.
+If a buyer has parents or friends that is willing to assist, they should take advantage of it.
+Owning a home remains one of the best investments a person can make; the sooner a person can purchase a home, the sooner they can start building equity.
 Whether it’s a gift for the down payment, co-borrowing or something else, start by talking with a personal loan officer.
 Their advice and expertise will help buyers and parents avoid mistakes, follow regulations and get the best loan program for the situation.

 Want to get started now?
 Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
 They’ll provide a free consultation and guide you through every step of the loan application process.